|

 considered as authentic are complied with. |

-Notwithstanding the fulfillment of
+Notwithstanding the fulfillment of the

-are not enforced in similar cases.
+enforced in similar cases.

 That means that even when each of